-DIRECT :: EMPOWER If leaders didn't provide direction, no one would be in charge, nothing would get accomplished, and organizations would be in disarray.
+DIRECT:: EMPOWER If leaders didn't provide direction, no one would be in charge, nothing would get accomplished, and organizations would be in disarray.
 However, while maintaining order is an important leadership characteristic, taking it too far leads to micromanagement and over-controlling which have negative impacts on engagement and creativity.
 To succeed, leaders need to provide control and direction while also empowering their people to think and do on their own.
 This blending of Direct::Empower provides employees clear direction and the freedom to make decisions.
+The benefits of Direct are clear guidance and keeping things under control.
+The benefits of Empower are people thinking for themselves and engagement.
+Direct X Empower The overuses of Direct results in micromanagement and stifiling creativity.
+The overuses of Empower results in people feeling confused and no focus.
 THE THIRD WAY Each polarity contains several mindsets, or points of view.
 Many leaders choose one of two-either my role is to 1) provide Direction or 2) Empower others.
 However, when the poles are blended, a third way of seeing the world appears.
-For example, combining the benefits of Direct::Empower can create a mindset that says, my role is to construct appropriate guardrails that give people freedom yet drive accountability.
+For example, combining the benefits of Direct::Empower can create a mindset that says, my role is to construct

+l mindleaders y role

+appropriate guardrails that give people freedom yet drive accountability.
 This assessment measures how well you are navigating each of the six key polarities and identifies the ones where you might benefit from harnessing more of the third mindset.
 You can then develop strategies to increase your overall effectiveness in those areas.

+The benefits of Direct

+are well-defined goals and processes.